codemagic-ci-cd/codemagic-docs/content/getting-started/adding-apps-from-custom-sources.md

 Note that apps added from custom sources have some limitations.

 * Webhooks for automatic build triggering need to be [set up manually](../building/automatic-build-triggering/#webhooks).
-* Using `codemagic.yaml` for build configuration is currently not supported.
+* Using `codemagic.yaml` for build configuration is not supported yet.

 {{</notebox>}}

 ## Connecting repository via HTTP/HTTPS